prajakta250421/DecentraWin-EduChain/Readme.md

    - Limited to one manager per round.

 2. **Players:**
-   - Join the lottery with 0.01 GAS.
+   - Join the lottery with 0.01 EDU.
    - Can win the entire prize pool.

 ---